Derby County F.C. in European football: 1974–75 UEFA Cup

 Dave Mackay first led Derby into Europe when he took the club to a third-place finish in the 1973–74 after taking over from Brian Clough in October 1973.
 This was Derby's first entry into the UEFA Cup and the second round draw against Atlético Madrid marked Derby's first ever involvement in a penalty shootout; Derby won the shoot-out 7–6.
 That success put them into the third round, in which County drew Velež.
 After a 3–1 first leg victory at the Baseball Ground, Derby were beaten 4–1 away and eliminated as a result.

 1975–76 European Cup

 Derby's second foray into the European Cup came in the 1975–76 competition under the management of Dave Mackay.
-Though the run contained arguably the greatest night in the club's history, a 4–1 home victory over Real Madrid, in which Charlie George grabbed a hat-trick, a 5–1 defeat at the Bernabéu saw Derby exit the competition in the second round.
+Though the run contained arguably the greatest night in the club's history, a 4–1 home victory in the first leg of the second round over Real Madrid, in which Charlie George grabbed a hat-trick.
+However, a 5–1 defeat in the return leg at the Bernabéu saw Derby exit the competition.
 The gate of 120,000 is the largest to ever watch a Derby County match.